Super Bowl XLVI: Third quarter

-New England took the second half kickoff and started out strong; Brady completed a 21-yard pass to wide receiver Chad Johnson (his only reception of the postseason and Brady's longest pass of the game), and a reception and two runs by Green-Ellis gained 29 yards to the New York 24-yard line.
-Brady eventually finished the eight-play, 79-yard drive with a 12-yard touchdown pass to Hernandez, increasing New England's lead to 17–9.
+The Patriots took the second half kickoff and started out strong; Brady completed a 21-yard pass to wide receiver Chad Johnson (his only reception of the postseason and Brady's longest pass of the game), and a reception and two runs by Green-Ellis gained 29 yards to the Giants' 24-yard line.
+Brady eventually finished the eight-play, 79-yard drive with a 12-yard touchdown pass to Hernandez, increasing the Patriots' lead to 17–9.

-Starting their first drive of the half from their own 35-yard line after wide receiver Jerrel Jernigan's 34-yard kickoff return, aided by Manning's two completions to Nicks for 19 yards, the Giants reached the New England 20-yard line, where kicker Lawrence Tynes made a 38-yard field goal, cutting their deficit to 17–12.
+Starting their first drive of the half from their own 35-yard line after wide receiver Jerrel Jernigan's 34-yard kickoff return, aided by Manning's two completions to Nicks for 19 yards, the Giants reached the Patriots' 20-yard line, where kicker Lawrence Tynes made a 38-yard field goal, cutting their deficit to 17–12.

-On New England's next drive, New York forced a three-and-out, and safety Will Blackmon returned Zoltán Meskó's 43-yard punt 10 yards to the Patriots' 47-yard line.
-The Giants subsequently drove back into scoring range on a drive that utilized several different players, including a 12-yard reception by seldom used tight end Bear Pascoe to reach the New England 9-yard line.
-On third down, however, a sack by Anderson and linebacker Rob Ninkovich forced New York to settle for a 33-yard field goal by Tynes, cutting the score to 17–15 with 35 seconds left in the third quarter.
+On the Patriots' next drive, the Giants forced a three-and-out, and safety Will Blackmon returned Zoltán Meskó's 43-yard punt 10 yards to the Patriots' 47-yard line.
+The Giants subsequently drove back into scoring range on a drive that utilized several different players, including a 12-yard reception by seldom used tight end Bear Pascoe to reach the Patriots' 9-yard line.
+On third down, however, a sack by Anderson and linebacker Rob Ninkovich forced the Giants to settle for a 33-yard field goal by Tynes, cutting the score to 17–15 with 35 seconds left in the third quarter.